Adlington, Lancashire: Manor

 Adlington was part of the Penwortham barony granted to Randle de Marsey and later held by the Ferrers.
 In 1184 Hugh Gogard granted land to Cockersand Abbey.
 In 1202 Walter de Adlington granted six oxgangs of land to Siward de Duxbury.
-In 1230 Roger de Maresheya sold the township to the Earl of Chester.
-In 1288 Hugh de Adlington and Adam de Duxbury each held a moiety of the manor of William de Ferrers.
+In 1230, Roger de Maresheya sold the township to the Earl of Chester.
+In 1288, Hugh de Adlington and Adam de Duxbury each held a moiety of the manor of William de Ferrers.
 The Duxbury portion was sold early in the 14th century and subdivided; several local families holding fractions.
 Land belonging to the St. Nicholas chantry in Standish Church was acquired by William Heaton, who died in 1619.
 John Pilkington, who had taken up arms for the king, but later took the side of Parliament in the civil war, had his estate sequestered.

-In 1307 John Adlington paid rent to Sir Gilbert Standish.
-In 1374 Robert le Norreys of Burton quitclaimed his share to Hugh of Standish.
-In 1378 Sir Nicholas de Harrington held land subsequently held by Lord Ferrers of Groby and Thomas Harrington.
+In 1307, John Adlington paid rent to Sir Gilbert Standish.
+In 1374, Robert le Norreys of Burton quitclaimed his share to Hugh of Standish.
+In 1378, Sir Nicholas de Harrington held land subsequently held by Lord Ferrers of Groby and Thomas Harrington.
 There was a partition as some land was held of Lord Mounteagle, the Harringtons' successor.

-In 1469 Hugh de Adlington gave the manor to his son, Robert who conveyed it to John Tarleton and Hugh Culcheth.
+In 1469, Hugh de Adlington gave the manor to his son, Robert who conveyed it to John Tarleton and Hugh Culcheth.
 Adlington fell in and out of the Adlington family ownership for over five centuries.
 Hugh Adlington died in 1525 holding messuages of Lord Mounteagle.
 His son Hugh died in 1556 holding the same estate which he left to his son John.
 Hugh Adlington died in 1640 holding the manor of Lord Morley and Mounteagle.
 His son Hugh was predeceased by his eldest son, John, who was killed fighting for the king at the Siege of Chester in 1644.
 Hugh was succeeded by Peter who had no surviving children and the manor descended to John's daughter Eleanor, who married Samuel Robinson of Chester in 1664.

-Before 1700 the manor was bought by Thomas Clayton, who died in 1722.
+Before 1700, the manor was bought by Thomas Clayton, who died in 1722.
 The estate descended to his grandson Richard Clayton and in 1770, to his nephew, Sir Richard, who was created a baronet in 1774 and built Adlington Hall in 1771.
 Richard, consul at Nantes, died in 1828 and was succeeded by his daughter Henrietta, wife of General Robert Browne, who assumed the Clayton name.
 Their son, Richard Clayton Browne Clayton, died in November 1886.
 His only son died at Sevastopol and Adlington Hall passed to James Robert Browne Clayton Dawbeny.
-Wigan council bought the 129-acre estate in 1921 to safeguard the town's water supply.
+Wigan council bought the 129-acre estate in 1921 to safeguard the village's water supply.

 Adlington Hall, built on rising ground in 1771 by Sir Richard Clayton, was a Georgian mansion of brick and stone, and replaced an ancient timber and plaster house on the same site.
 It was demolished in the 1960s.